MichaelCurrin/mkdocs-quickstart/README.md

 ## Purpose

-A low-code content-focussed way to setup and host a markdown-based documentation site, with a professional look.
-Built with MkDocs - a Python package.
+This project provides low-code content-focused way to setup and host a markdown-based documentation site, with a professional look and themes.
+Built with MkDocs - a Python package which is a static site generator specializing in documentation.

+A GitHub Actions workflow is provided with this template so you can easily deploy to GitHub Pages too.

 ## Preview